hayes/unpm/README.md

 your μnpm server with a `--registry` flag (or via your `.npmrc` with a `registry` entry).

+A default configuration file is set in [./lib/config.json](./lib/config.json)

 ### Examples

 * Install module: